My next adventure: Porto (Portugal) – May 2025

 Anyway, back to today, sticking to the plan, we headed to Parque das Nações for a gander.
 The weather today has been a mix of sunshine and heavy downpours thus we worked around said downpours.
 Although the area has been redeveloped, there is plenty of street art to keep one occupied whilst wandering…

-A short walk from the Metro led us to the Estação Oriente train station which is recognised internationally for it’s architecture and you know what my love for trains is like!
+A short walk from the Metro led us to the Estação Oriente train station which is recognised internationally for it’s architecture!

-Whilst wandering around the station, I noted that Portugal adopts the same way of boarding a wheelchair as the majority of its European counterparts (bar the UK) do in the form of a mobile lift which you simply roll onto and then the staff winches you up and positions the lift enabling a smooth transition onto the train…why do Network Rail make it so complicated in the UK???
+Whilst wandering around the station, one noted that Portugal adopts the same way of boarding a wheelchair as the majority of its European counterparts (bar the UK) do in the form of a mobile lift which you simply roll onto and then the staff winches you up and positions the lift enabling a smooth transition onto the train.

-After disembarking (much to the delight of a PA), the downpours began and it was decided that we would have a wander around Lisbon Aquarium which muggins entered for FREE with a PA receiving a 50% discount…it’s difficult to spend money even in a country like Portugal!
+After disembarking the downpours began and it was decided that we would have a wander around Lisbon Aquarium which disabled individuals can enter for FREE with a 50% discount for a companion.
 Spectacular views of penguins etc awaited us…

-It’s a 6am start tomorrow as we head back to the airport for the 10am flight back to old Bristol.
-Definitely T2 this time meaning that a taxi is preferred otherwise it’s an early Metro and Shuttle Bus…The cliffhanger here is if we can source an accessible taxi and how long will Bristol keep said plane waiting?
+It’s a 6am start tomorrow as one heads back to the airport for the 10am flight back to old Bristol.
+Definitely T2 this time meaning that a taxi is preferred otherwise it’s an early Metro and Shuttle Bus…The cliff hanger here is if we can source an accessible taxi and how long will Bristol keep said plane waiting?

 Day 2 (Lisbon) – Lifts and Tarts